ArcueidShiki/SmartEntrySystem/project_proposal.md

 3. Why do you want to do this project; What is the problem?
 What is the benefit of its solution?
 What is the impact of the solution?

     **Why Do You Want to Do This Project?**<br>
+    Temperature has been recognized as a key indicator of COVID-19 and flu.
+The World Health Organization (WHO) has emphasized the importance of temperature screening as an effective method to detect potential cases early[1].
+Additionally, WHO recommends using masks as one of the simplest and cheapest measures to prevent the transmission of viruses[2].

+    Many of our group members have working experience in Greater China.
-    The motivation for this project stems from the inefficiencies and challenges observed in the current methods of temperature screening and mask compliance checks in China, especially during the COVID-19 pandemic.
-Manual temperature checks at entry points, particularly in high-traffic areas like workplaces, have proven to be slow and inefficient.
-Typically, only one staff member is stationed at an entrance, leading to bottlenecks and delays.
-Moreover, this manual approach cannot prevent individuals from bypassing the screening process, which poses a significant risk to public health.
-With the ongoing normalization of COVID-19, there is a critical need for a more efficient and reliable solution that can be integrated into daily operations without requiring extensive human resources.
+    During the COVID-19 pandemic, we all observed the inefficiencies and challenges in temperature screening and mask compliance checks.
+Manual temperature checks at entry points, especially in high-traffic areas like workplaces and airports, have proven to be slow and inefficient.Typically, only one staff is at an entrance gate, causing severe delays.

+    With the ongoing normalization of COVID-19[3], there is a critical need for an efficient and reliable solution that can detect abnormal temperature and protect public health.

     **What Is the Problem?**<br>

-    The primary issue with the current manual temperature screening process is its inefficiency and unreliability.
-Personnel are often not well trained in using temperature scanners, which leads to frequent human errors in reading temperature values.
-These errors can result in individuals with higher temperatures or without masks being allowed entry.
-Additionally, the manual process is highly dependent on the presence and vigilance of the staff.
-If supervisors are not watching, the scanning process might be skipped altogether, which further undermines the effectiveness of the health screening.
-During peak hours, such as the start of the workday, the influx of people makes it difficult for a single person to manage the screening process efficiently.
-This not only slows down entry but also wastes valuable human resources that could be better utilized elsewhere.
+    The primary problem with the current manual temperature screening process is inefficiency and unreliability.
+During peak hours, such as the start of the workday, it's difficult for a single staff to manage the screening process efficiently.
+Adding more staff will be a waste of human resource, because the peak hour usually doesn't last long.
+Staffs often need to be trained to use scanners, which could lead to human errors in reading values.
+As a result, individuals with higher temperatures could be allowed to entry.
+Additionally, the manual process is highly dependent on the presence and responsibility of the staff.
+If supervisors are not watching, the scanning process might be skipped.
+Moreover, this manual approach can't prevent individuals from bypassing the screening process, which increases the risk to public health.

     **What Is the Benefit of Its Solution?**<br>

-    The proposed solution—a fully automated temperature scanner and entry control system—addresses these problems by eliminating the need for human intervention in the screening process.
-The system uses a contactless temperature sensor and a camera to monitor mask compliance, both connected to a Raspberry Pi, which controls the entire operation.
+    Our smart entry system uses a contactless temperature sensor and a camera to monitor mask compliance, both connected to a Raspberry Pi, which controls the entire operation.
 This automation ensures that each individual is screened quickly and accurately without the risk of human error.
-By integrating the system with a barrier mechanism, it can also physically prevent entry for those who do not meet the necessary health criteria, such as having a high temperature or not wearing a mask.
+By integrating the system with a gate system, it can also physically prevent entry for those who do not meet the necessary health conditions, such as having a high temperature or not wearing a mask.
+In this way, public health is ensured.

-    This automated system can be installed at multiple entry points, significantly increasing the speed and efficiency of the screening process, especially during peak times.
-This not only improves the flow of people entering the premises but also ensures that health protocols are consistently enforced.
-Additionally, the system frees up personnel from the monotonous task of manual screening, allowing them to focus on more critical tasks.
+    This automated system can be installed at multiple entry points, significantly increasing the speed and efficiency of the screening process, especially during peak hours.
+Moreover, the system frees staff from manual work, allowing them to focus on more meaningful tasks.

     **What Is the Impact of the Solution?**<br>

-    The impact of this automated system is substantial, particularly in environments with high foot traffic, such as offices, airports, and public spaces.
-By automating the health screening process, the system enhances the accuracy and reliability of temperature checks and mask compliance, reducing the risk of COVID-19 transmission and other infectious diseases.
-The system’s ability to operate multiple units simultaneously at different entry points ensures that large crowds can be managed efficiently, without compromising safety.
+    In high-traffic environments such as offices, airports, and public spaces, the system increases the efficiency and reliability of temperature checks and mask compliance.
+As a result, the system can reduce the risk of COVID-19 transmission and other infectious diseases, which ensures public health.

-    Moreover, the integration of IoT capabilities allows the system to transmit real-time data to a central server, enabling authorities to monitor the situation and respond swiftly if a potential case is detected.
-This real-time monitoring capability is crucial for maintaining public safety and mitigating the spread of diseases.
-Overall, the solution not only addresses the current inefficiencies in manual health screening but also provides a scalable, reliable, and efficient system that can be adapted to various high-traffic settings, ultimately contributing to a safer and healthier environment.
+    Moreover, the integration of IoT capabilities allows the system to transmit real-time data to a central server.
+With this data, health department can monitor the situation and respond promptly if a potential case is detected and ultimately contributes to a healthier environment.

 4. What are the existing solutions?
 (Literature Review)